 Grower license is valid for 15 months from the date of issue.

 Any change to the information on an approved license must be submitted to SDDA within 10 business days using the Industrial Hemp Amendment Form.

 Industrial Hemp Processors may submit an Industrial Hemp Processor Application at any time.
-Applicants must submit a non-refundable $50 application fee along with a state and federal background check conducted by the South Dakota Division of Criminal Investigation and the Federal Bureau of Investigation for the applicant and key participants.
+Applicants must submit a non-refundable $50 application fee.
+State and federal background checks will be conducted by the South Dakota Division of Criminal Investigation and the Federal Bureau of Investigation for the applicant and key participants, and Landowner.

 Upon notification of approval of a processor license, the applicant must remit to the SDDA a $2000 license fee.
 License will be mailed via US Mail after payment is received.

 Processor licenses expire on December 31 of the year the license is issued.